Summer Program What's New Catalog Faculty FAQs

 FAWC does not give out instructor contact information, so if you have a question for your instructor prior to the workshop start date, please contact Alexis Wright, Education Programs Manager, at awright@fawc.org, and she will pass your question along to your instructor.
 If you would like to reach out to students taking a class the same week you are about sharing transportation or lodging, please send us your request, and we will send an email to all students who can then be in touch with you directly.

-We will send you periodic emails about different aspects of the program.
+We will send you periodic emails about different aspects of the program in the weeks and months leading up to your workshop.
 We will also send an informational email two weeks prior to your workshop start date to provide check-in details, and additional information about your week with us.
 Your instructor may be in touch with you as well, but not all instructors reach out to students ahead of time.

 Yes, FAWC has a limited number of apartments available for summer workshop students.
 They are available on a first-come, first-served basis.